Darshanathrava/demo/README.md

-# this is a demo repositry
+# THIS IS A DEMO REPOSITRY
 ## the second line
 author: darshan